NEW - Field Guides Series Launched March 24th

 Person writing in a notebook beside a laptop with morning sunlight.

-We investigate early signals through field observation, structured analysis, and applied research.
+We interpret early signals through structured analysis and applied research.

-This work surfaces how predictable responses emerge under pressure, restoring shared language and perspective so practitioners, leaders, and institutions can see what is actually happening and interrupt autopilot.
+Our work surfaces predictable responses under pressure, restoring shared language and perspective.

-We use satire and systems commentary as diagnostic tools to make subtle signals visible without reducing them to oversimplified prescriptions.
+We use satire and systems commentary as disciplined diagnostic tools to make subtle signals visible.

 Read investigations and reports in the Vault →